• About

 Yes, not only those pretty little buds can be used for tea, cooking, and body care products, but the delightfully fragrant leaves of the lavender plant have some lovely uses as well.

-We’re all about making the most of what we can grow and forage here at HealthyGreenSavvy, and learning to use more of our favorite plants for teas, medicines, and cooking is one great way to get more out of your garden.
+I’m all about making the most of what we can grow and forage around here, and learning to use more of our favorite plants for teas, medicines, and cooking is one way I love to get more out of my garden.

-Whether it’s unusual uses for orange peels, banana peel tea, or foraging from conifer trees for delicious spruce tea or pine needle tea, we aim to waste no opportunity to get something from what seems like nothing.
+Whether it’s unusual uses for orange peels, banana peel tea, or foraging from conifer trees for delicious spruce tea or pine needle tea, I try to waste no opportunity to get something from what seems like nothing.

-We’ve even figured out some creative ways to use poisonous rhubarb leaves!
+We’ve even figured out some creative ways to use edible sunflower petals and poisonous rhubarb leaves!

 So let’s train our waste-less sights on the lovely leaves of the lavender plant and see what excellent uses we can put them to.